Residence permits statistics

 This article presents European Union (EU) statistics on first residence permits issued to non-EU citizens.
 Data are based on the regulatory framework provided by Article 6 of Regulation (EC) No 862/2007 on migration and international protection statistics.

 The development of residence permits in individual EU Member States reflects the national migration systems’ diversity and the impact of European immigration policy.
-Other factors such as characteristics of nationals of non-member countries, the legal frameworks and characteristics of countries involved in the immigration process — such as their geographical proximity or language ties — can also be important.
+Other factors such as the characteristics of nationals of non-member countries, legal frameworks and the characteristics of countries involved in the immigration process — such as their geographical proximity or language ties — can also be important.